When the winter is over and the cherry blossoms come into bloom, a big event is held in Inuyama, Aichi prefecture.

 - Inuyama Castle 3rd Parking Lot (next to city office) 200yen/hour, no daily charge

-The 1st parking lot is the nearest to Inuyama castle town and it is very convenient because the price is low, but it will be filled fully in the early morning.
+The 1st parking lot is the nearest to Inuyama castle town and it is very convenient, but it will be filled fully in the early morning.
+Please note the 1-day charge has been updated since 2018.

-The 2nd parking lot was just made in March 2018, so it is relatively not widely known, but the fee is high for a day.
+The 2nd parking lot was just made in March 2018, so it is relatively not widely known.

 The 3rd parking lot is relatively away from the castle town.Because there is no daily charge setting, it will be quite expensive if you stop for a long time.